Carlos Vidal Arque is an AEGM Mountain Guide from Spain, specialized in rock climbing and canyoning.

 The limestone mountain massif of Sierra de Guara, in the province of Huesca, features some of the most beautiful canyon descents in Europe.
 It’s also the origin of canyoning in Spain, which was introduced to the country by the French.
 Some canyons in the area, like Rio Vero or Mascun, are considered mythical and have contributed to recognize Spain as a first-class canyoning destination.

 In the past, the French pioneers had neither maps nor topos to help them explore and locate the canyons.
-They used to climb them backward against the current and without any suitable equipment.
-Now, thanks to high-quality equipment and advanced guiding skills, people of all levels and motivations can enjoy privileged moments in a preserved nature environment.
+They used to climb them backwards against the current and without any suitable equipment.
+Now, thanks to high-quality equipment and advanced guiding skills, people of all levels and motivations can enjoy privileged moments in a preserved natural environment.